 NI Industries.
 NI Industries manufactures large diameter shell casings provided to the United States government and foreign defense markets.
 We believe that NI Industries is a leading manufacturer in its product markets, due in part to its capabililities in the entire metal forming process from the acquisition of raw material to the design and fabrication of the final product.
 This gives NI Industries the flexibility and capacity to fully address the varied requirements of the munitions industry.
 The ability to form alloyed metals into the complex configurations needed to meet precise specifications in producing quality parts is a strength of this business.
-We believe that NI Industries has the capability to manufacturer mortars and projectiles as well as rocket and missile casings using both hot and cold forming methods.
+We believe that NI Industries is the only manufacturer in North America currently making deep drawn steel cartridge cases.
+NI Industries has the capability to manufacture mortars and projectiles as well as rocket and missile casings using both hot and cold forming methods.
 It also has a highly automated line capable of producing grenade bodies for the recently-improved design of munitions including the extended and guided multiple launch rocket systems.